 Supervised visitation is an arrangement where the non-custodial parent’s visitation must be supervised by a third-party.
-Supervised visitation may be ordered where the non-custodial parent poses potential harm to the child or may be unable to properly care for the child.
+Supervised visitation may be ordered where a parent poses potential harm or is unable to properly care for the child.
 The third-party supervisor might be a relative or family friend, or might be the Parents And Children Together (“PACT”) Visitation Center.

 RESOURCES FOR PARTIES TRYING TO RESOLVE CHILD CUSTODY AND VISITATION DISPUTES

-Rather than resort to stressful and costly custody fights in Court, parents who are splitting up should consider other options to solve their dispute in a more amicable manner.
+Rather than stressful and costly custody fights, parents splitting up should consider other options to solve their dispute amicably.
 These resources include:

-- Mediation: a common alternative to Court, mediation is essentially negotiation between the parties, but with a “referee” – specifically, a mediator.
-A skilled mediator attempts to help the parties focus on resolving their problem (sometimes steering them away from the anger between them), and helping the parties come up with mutually acceptable solutions and options.
+Mediation: a common alternative to Court, mediation is essentially negotiation between the parties, but with a “referee” – specifically, a mediator.
+A skilled mediator attempts to help the parties focus on resolving their problem, steering them away from their anger.
+The goal is to help the parties come up with mutually acceptable options and solutions.
 Some parties find mediation through the Mediation Center of the Pacific, which is low-cost and staffed with volunteer mediators, while other parties hire professional mediators.

-- Counseling: some parties find it helpful to try resolution with the help of one of the parties’ counselors, or a marriage counselor.
+Counseling: some parties find it helpful to try resolution with the help of an individual counselor, or a marriage counselor.